 Adobe will also remain at the forefront of leading the development of new web standards and actively participate in their advancement.
 This includes continuing to contribute to the HTML5 standard and participating in the WebAssembly Community Group. – Adobe

-I write this post not to reinforce any notion that casts Flash’ death as one of strangulation by multiple corporations (Apple, Google, even Adobe) but to highlight that Flash died of natural causes and has been replaced by an even more powerful development model: mobile apps.
-In my opinion, this paradigm shift has signaled and eventually driven Flash, Shockwave, Actionscript (Flash’s programming language) and Flex (another Adobe Solution) into oblivion.
+I write this post not to reinforce any notion that casts Flash’s death as one of strangulation by multiple corporations (Apple, Google, even Adobe) but to highlight that Flash died of natural causes and has been replaced by an even more powerful development model: mobile apps.
+In my opinion, this paradigm shift has signaled and eventually driven Flash, Shockwave, Actionscript (Flash’s programming language), and Flex (another Adobe Solution) into oblivion.

 Flash was never the only way to consume web video but, for a long time, it was the best one.
-Flash was never intended to become a full site programming solution, but it became such a solution for photographers, DJs and creative types that needed to convey an emotional message to their audiences.
+Flash was never intended to become a full site programming solution, but it became such a solution for photographers, DJs, and creative types that needed to convey an emotional message to their audiences.
 Those needs have been largely met by mobile apps and truly sophisticated native programming languages that (like Swift) have enriched the array of possibilities for web developers.

 HTML 5 Canvas and Web Assembly have not killed Flash, they have simply threatened Flash and accelerated Adobe’s resolve to end support and development for the technology.
 Flash has been dead for a while and its death was dealt by a thousand cuts.
-Thousands of app developers that chose competing technologies to build mobile productivity apps and games and, in that process, showed the world that we truly can live without Flash.
-Web Assembly will, in my opinion, kill the mobile app paradigm, and we will gracefully return to an open web, ever more indexable, ever more entertaining and ever more intelligent.
+Thousands of app developers chose competing technologies to build mobile productivity apps and games and, in that process, showed the world that we truly can live without Flash.
+Web Assembly will, in my opinion, kill the mobile app paradigm, and we will gracefully return to an open web, ever more indexable, ever more entertaining, and ever more intelligent.
 For now, Flash has finally died.
 The web will soon be completely free from its oppression.